 3. To raise environmental issues and to discuss ways we can contribute to a more sustainable world

 We are facing major environmental challenges and need to explore ways of becoming more sustainable.
-My academic work focuses on community engagement, and I have a particular interest in how community engagement can help create alternatives that are more sustainable.
+As much of my teaching has focused on community engagement, I have a particular interest in how community engagement can help create alternatives that are more sustainable.
 Through my blog I try to encourage readers to think how we can contribute to a more sustainable future as individuals (e.g., Parenting for a better world) and as a community (What is the Transition Streets Challenge?).

 4. To reflect on, and document, my work

-I continue to be actively involved in the practice of community engagement and the blog is an opportunity to reflect on, and document, this work.
-In particular, I use it to document my work with Transition Newcastle (e.g., The Transition Streets Challenge: Potential and challenges).
-I’m also documenting the Kids’ Vegies on the Verge (a vegetable garden started by my partner and our children for kids in our street) which is helping to transform relationships in our street.
+I continue to be actively involved in the practice of working with families and communities, and the blog is an opportunity to reflect on, and document, this work.
+In particular, I use it to reflect on my work on special projects (e.g., supporting rural family service to incorporate evidence-based practice or evidence-informed practice into their work) and my involvement in Alternatives to Violence Project workshops.

 5. To help me develop my writing

 Like many academics, I find writing challenging and the blog is a way to develop my writing.
-At times my posts are fairly informal (e.g., Turning off the taps) and at other times they are more formal (e.g., What are vertical and horizontal community engagement?)
+At times my posts are fairly informal (e.g., Reflections on the election) and at other times they are more formal (e.g., A strengths-based approach to collective impact).

 6. To make my publications easily available